isaacnmm/pestpolicy-hugo2XX/content/posts/where-do-fleas-lay-eggs/index.md

 layout: post
 ---

 As a home- and pet owner, flea infestations are a real nuisance to humans-live-on-humans/), cats, and dogs - including baby fleas.
 But where do fleas lay eggs?
 Knowing the hideouts will help us to easily break the flea's life cycle.
-Definitely, of the 2, 000 flea species, [dog fleas](https://en.wikipedia. org/wiki/Dog_flea) and [cat flea](https://en.wikipedia.
+Definitely, of the 2, 000 flea species, [dog fleas](https://en.wikipedia.org/wiki/Dog_flea)and [cat flea](https://en.wikipedia.

 org/wiki/Cat_flea) (Ctenocephalides felis) are the most common on furry mammals, birds, dogs, and cats.